Anoj-Wagle/Power-BI-Portfolio-Project/README.md

 ## You can download dashboard here : [Download Dashboard](https://github.com/Anoj-Wagle/Power-BI-Portfolio-Project/tree/main/Student%20Performance%20and%20Engagement%20Analysis)

 # Contributions
 Your feedback is valuable!
-Share ideas or suggest improvements to help us enhance our SQL and Power BI tools.
-More impactful Excel- and Power BI-based solutions are coming soon! 🚀
+Share ideas or suggest improvements to help enhance my SQL and Power BI tools and dashboards.
+More impactful Power BI-based solutions are coming soon! 🚀

 **✨ Stay tuned for exciting updates!**